LulaXaba/LulaMusicGoogleAPIs/README.md

 Project Description:
 Overview:
-LulaMusicGoogleAPIs is a web application designed to manage and stream music tracks, create and manage playlists, and handle user authentication and favorites.
+MusicGoogleAPIs is a web application designed to manage and stream music tracks, create and manage playlists, and handle user authentication and favorites.
 The application leverages Google Drive for storing music files and utilizes a MongoDB database for managing user data, playlists, and favorite tracks.
 The API is built using Node.js and Express, providing a robust and scalable backend for music management.
 Key Features:
 User Management: Users can register, log in, and manage their profiles.
 Authentication is handled using JSON Web Tokens (JWT) to ensure secure access to user-specific data.
 Music Management: Users can upload, stream, and download music tracks.
 The application integrates with Google Drive to store and retrieve music files.